- Fulbright Award (2022)

 - Chancellor's Professor

-Filippelli's international scholarship and initiatives have brought unparalleled opportunities for IUPUI's faculty and students.
+Since joining the IU faculty, Filippelli has furthered Indiana University's international profile through the interface of his research and diplomatic service to the United States.
+His international scholarship and initiatives brought unparalleled opportunities for IUPUI's faculty and students.
 He brokered a partnership between the U.S. Department of State and IUPUI to bring the State Diplomacy Lab to campus.
 Alongside 19 other colleges and universities across the United States, this multiyear program enhances the State Department's ability to develop and implement foreign policy and diplomacy in creative ways.
-This will foster greater exposure to statecraft and international issues for IUPUI students, and provide opportunities for IUPUI faculty to address complex global challenges.
+This will foster greater exposure to statecraft and international issues for IUPUI students and provide opportunities for IUPUI faculty to address complex global challenges.